samplchallenges/SAMPL9/README.md

 - [`experimental_measurements.X`]: Summary table of experimental data in `.csv` and `.json` formats.
 Includes WP6 and bCD.
 - [`experimental_data/CD/`](experimental_data/CD/PhenothiazineCD-Binding-Summary-3-31-2022_BAedit.docx): Data provided by the Gilson group in `.docx` format.
 This document was updated/corrected on 3/31/2022 from earlier values.
 - ['protein_ligand`](protein_ligand): Information on the protein-ligand challenge on nanoluciferase (nanoluc) binding, which includes library screening and prediction of potency (IC50).
+- [`logP`](logP): Files pertaining to the logP challenge, including challenge inputs, submissions, and experimental data.

 ## SAMPL-related
 If you give a SAMPL-related talk or presentation or an analysis of its data, and are willing to share publicly, please consider posting on Zenodo and linking it to the [SAMPL Zenodo community](https://zenodo.org/communities/sampl?page=1&size=20).